Wake Alternative Break

 Pro Humanitate Institute

 Limited financial aid is available for students for which the program fee would be a financial burden.
+Please fill this form out if you need financial aid.
 Students in need of financial aid should indicate so on their applications; we seek to provide funding for all participants.
 There are two ways that accepted students may pay for the program.
 No payment is required to apply.